odud-by/uae-fdi-resilience-analysis/README.md

 ## Evolution of UAE FDI Inflows

-To assess forward-looking resilience, it is first necessary to examine how UAE FDI has behaved across past global cycles.
-Between 2001 and 2024, UAE foreign direct investment (FDI) inflows exhibited clear cyclical responses to global shocks alongside distinct phases of structural acceleration.
+To assess forward-looking resilience, it is first necessary to examine how FDI has behaved across past global cycles.
+Between 2001 and 2024, inflows exhibited clear cyclical responses to global shocks alongside distinct phases of structural acceleration.

 ![Historical FDI Chart](outputs/fdi_historical.png)

-The chart highlights three distinct regimes in UAE FDI inflows.
+The chart highlights three distinct regimes in UAE FDI inflows:

+**1. Early-2000s Expansion**
 The early-2000s expansion in FDI aligned with the UAE’s emergence as a regional trade and logistics hub, supporting increased project finance and cross-border investment.

+**2. Global Financial Crisis and Recovery**
-The global financial crisis of 2008–09 sharply reduced inflows from USD 14.1 billion in 2007 to USD 1.1 billion in 2009.
-Unlike many emerging markets, UAE FDI rebounded within a few years rather than entering prolonged stagnation.
-After stabilizing in the post-crisis period, inflows accelerated to nearly USD 17.9 billion by 2019, driven by increased greenfield project activity and further expansion across logistics, free zones, and service-related sectors.
+The global financial crisis of 2008–09 reduced inflows by more than 90% between 2007 and 2009.
+Unlike many emerging markets, inflows rebounded within a few years rather than entering prolonged stagnation.
+By 2019, FDI had recovered to nearly USD 17.9 billion, supported by greenfield activity and further expansion across logistics, free zones, and service-related sectors.

+**3. Post-COVID Structural Step-Up**
-The COVID period diverged from conventional crisis patterns: instead of contracting, FDI remained elevated through 2020–2022.
-This resilience stands in contrast to broader global trends, where FDI flows generally weakened.
-The post-pandemic phase represents a structural step-up rather than a simple cyclical rebound.
-In 2023, inflows jumped to approximately USD 30.7 billion, placing the UAE among the leading global FDI destinations and second only to the United States in greenfield project announcements.
+The COVID period diverged from conventional crisis patterns: instead of contracting, inflows remained elevated through 2020–2022.
+The post-pandemic phase marked a structural step-up rather than a cyclical rebound.
+In 2023, inflows jumped to USD 30.7 billion, placing the UAE among the leading global FDI destinations and second only to the United States in greenfield project announcements.
 In 2024, inflows reached a record USD 45.6 billion, placing the UAE among the top 10 global destinations and accounting for a dominant share of total inflows into the Middle East.

-The magnitude and consistency of recent inflows across greenfield projects, reinvestments, and diversified sector activity suggest that 2023–2024 represent more than a typical cyclical upswing; they mark a distinct upward shift in UAE investment flows.
-This structural acceleration raises an important policy question: how durable is this momentum under tightening global conditions?
+The magnitude and consistency of recent inflows across greenfield projects, reinvestments, and diversified sectors suggest that 2023–2024 represent more than a cyclical upswing; they mark a distinct upward shift in investment flows.
+This raises an important policy question: how durable is this momentum under tighter global conditions?

 ---